MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-premium-features.md

 ### Using DirectQuery for dataflows

-Using DirectQuery with dataflows is a preview feature available in Power BI Desktop.
+Using DirectQuery with dataflows is available in Power BI Desktop.

 There are also prerequisites for using DirectQuery with dataflows:

 * Your dataflow must reside within a Power BI Premium enabled workspace
 * The **compute engine** must be turned on

+You can learn more about DirectQuery with dataflows in the [using DirectQuery with dataflows](dataflows-directquery.md) article.

 ### Enable DirectQuery for dataflows